Lou100/ListApp/README.md

 # Introduction

-Uses List View to display an items description, price, and item name of fruits.
+This ListApp uses List View to display an items description, price, and item name of fruits.

 # Getting Started